 Daily learning games that students want to play—and you fully control

-Classroom Hero’s daily games are built so you decide how often students play, how many points they earn, and how each game behaves.
+Classroom Hero’s daily games are built so you decide which games are on, how many points students earn, and how each game behaves.
+Ten games cover math, literacy, typing, language, logic, and memory—enable any mix per class.
 One fresh problem or challenge per student per day keeps it fair and focused—no prep, no grading.

 Below is how each game works and exactly what you can configure in your class settings.